 Though this might be time-consuming, making your own zero-waste mascara is a great way to ensure no shipping impacts or any plastics ending up in landfills.

 You can find various DIY recipes for zero-waste mascara on the internet.
 Most DIY zero-waste mascaras come in ingredients like coconut oil, almond oil, aloe vera, clays or soaps, charcoal, and so on.
 All you need to do is get a recipe.

-You may have some old wands lying around your makeup purses and dressing tables.
+Some old wands may lie around your makeup purses and dressing tables.
 Here are a few ways you can put them to good use instead of throwing them away

 Perhaps the most obvious way to put your old wands to good use is to reuse them.
-You can wash them in soapy water to get the mascara residue out, sterilize them and use them around the house.
+You can wash them in soapy water to remove the mascara residue, sterilize them, and use them around the house.
 For one, you can use them as eyebrow brushes.
 You can also use them to get out objects from your bathroom or kitchen sink.
 They can also be a neat brush for dolls and teddy bears.

 Some Wildlife organizations accept mascara wands.
 Many of them use it to remove ticks, dirt, or bugs gently from animal furs.
 Organizations like Appalachian Wildlife Refuge and Wands for Wild Life accept wands.
-However, you will need to clean them out before mailing them to them.
+However, you must clean them out before mailing them to them.